 An iPhone without the internet is an iPod - and that isn't what we signed up for.
 Unfortunately Wi-Fi, 3G/4G or other problems often prevent a smartphone from getting online.

 In this article we explain what to do when the internet isn't working on your iPhone, either via cellular data or Wi-Fi (or occasionally both).
-First we work out whether the problem lies with 3G/4G, with Wi-Fi or with your network provider; and then we work through the possible solutions for each scenario.
+First we work out whether the problem lies with 3G/4G, with Wi-Fi or with your network provider; or a particular app or service (on 4 October 2021 a lot of apps went offline, including FaceBook, Instagram and Whatsapp) and then we work through the possible solutions for each scenario.
 We recommend that you follow the advice in the order given, as the steps get slowly more difficult.

 We finish up with a few steps to try if the problem appears not to be affecting the Wi-Fi or the cellular connection, but lie with the device itself.